Juandavid716/gophysics/README.md

 <p align="center"><img src="https://github.com/Juandavid716/gophysics/blob/master/logo.png"></p>

-# Gogeom - A Physics library for the Go programming language.
+# Gogphysics - A Physics library for the Go programming language.

 ```
 This is a Physical library for Go Language.